-Graduation from Santa Monica College with a Bachelor of Science Baccalaureate Degree in Interaction Design requires successful completion of 120 degree-applicable units with a "C" (2.0) or higherbetter GPA grade point average.
-A minimum of 30 units in residency must be completed at Santa Monica College.
-Any course taken on a "Pass/No Pass" basis with a grade of "P" shall count toward the degree applicable units provided a "P" is equivalent to a "C" or higherbetter.
-Requirements include the following:
+Completion of coursework with minimum grades of "C" or "P" must be earned in each course required in the major/area of emphasis.
+Any course taken on a "Pass/No Pass" basis with a grade of "P" shall count toward the major/area of emphasis units provided a "P" is equivalent to a "C" or higher per Title 5, Section 55063(a)(2).